brobinson3/Testing_Thresholds/README.md

 3. Check that the location of Sites_Master_List_Final.csv in line 46 is correct.
 4. Check that the location of the "cmip_ncar_mon" folder in lines 59 and 91 is correct.
 5. Run and wait.
 It should take a while before the first print statement appears.

+## Remaking Figures

+All information necessary to remake the figures in this paper is either in the "Making_Figures" folder, in the "Historical_Data" folder, or is an output of the main script "Thresholds_Code_Final.py".
+If something is missing I would be happy to include it.